celery/celery/docs/configuration.rst

 number of messages initially.
 Thus the tasks may not be fairly distributed to the workers.

+To disable prefetching, set CELERYD_PREFETCH_MULTIPLIER to 1.
+Setting CELERYD_PREFETCH_MULTIPLIER to 0 will allow the worker to keep consuming as many messages as it wants.

+For more on prefetching, read :ref:`optimizing-prefetch-limit`

 .. note::

     Tasks with ETA/countdown are not affected by prefetch limits.